Jumping-Quail/demo-repository/README.md

-# Demo Repository - Mistral AI Analysis
+# Demo Repository - AI-Powered Code Analysis

-This repository has been enhanced with comprehensive AI-powered analysis using Mistral AI concepts and methodologies.
+This repository has been enhanced with comprehensive AI-powered analysis using both Mistral AI and OpenAI, with comparative analysis capabilities.

 ## 🤖 AI Analysis Overview